aex-141

 datatype event = Burn(address, int)

-stateful entrypoint burn : (int) => unit
+stateful entrypoint burn : (int) => unitburn()

-Burns the NFT with the provided token_id
+Burns the NFT with the provided token_id.

-Emits the Burn
+Emits the Burn event.

-is NOT the current owner or NOT approved to transfer on behalf of the owner.
+Throws if Call.caller is NOT the current owner or NOT approved to transfer on behalf of the owner.

-stateful entrypoint burn(token_id: int) : unit
+stateful entrypoint burn(token_id: int) : unittoken_id

 int